MoshiMoshi0/TTController/README.md

 > The service will start automatically and will create a default empty config.
 See **Configure** section on how to configure it.

+> A quick test to see if the service is working is to use `Main Menu -> Debug -> Report` menu, it should list all detected controllers, sensors and plugins.

 ### Configure

 * If the service is running